dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 # Host a Blazor web app in a .NET MAUI app using BlazorWebView

-The .NET Multi-platform App UI (.NET MAUI) `BlazorWebView` is a control that enables you to host a Blazor web app in your .NET MAUI app.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is a control that enables you to host a Blazor web app in your .NET MAUI app.
 These apps, known as Blazor Hybrid apps, enable a Blazor web app to be integrated with platform features and UI controls.
-The `BlazorWebView` control can be added to any page of a .NET MAUI app, and pointed to the root of the Blazor app.
+The <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> control can be added to any page of a .NET MAUI app, and pointed to the root of the Blazor app.
 The [Razor components](/aspnet/core/blazor/components/) run natively in the .NET process and render web UI to an embedded web view control.
 In .NET MAUI, Blazor Hybrid apps can run on all the platforms supported by .NET MAUI.

-`BlazorWebView` defines the following properties:
+<xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> defines the following properties:

 - `HostPage`, of type `string?`, which defines the root page of the Blazor web app.
 - `RootComponents`, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.